Spectrum of the perturbed Landau-Dirac operator

-{\bf Acknowledgements}.
-This work has received the financial support from the French government in the framework of the France 2030 programme IdEx universit\'e de Bordeaux. \\ Pablo Miranda was partially supported by Fondecyt grant 1241983.
-The authors thank Jean-Fran\c cois Bony and Galina Levitina for useful discussions and ideas. \\
+{\bf Sources of funding}.
+This work has received the financial support from the French government in the framework of the France 2030 programme IdEx universit\'e de Bordeaux.
+Pablo Miranda was partially supported by Fondecyt grant 1241983.
+Vincent Bruneau was partially supported by ANR grant ANR-24-CE40-2939-01.

+{\bf Acknowledgements} The authors thank Jean-Fran\c cois Bony and Galina Levitina for useful discussions and ideas.

 {\sc Vincent Bruneau}\\ Institut de Math\'ematiques de Bordeaux, UMR CNRS 5251\\ Universit\'e de Bordeaux\\ 351 cours de la Lib\'eration, 33405 Talence cedex, France\\ E-mail: vbruneau@math.u-bordeaux.fr\\